PaloAltoNetworks/terraform-provider-panos/docs/resources/security_policy.md

 the contents of individual rules as well as their ordering.
 Rules are defined in a `rule` config block.

-!> **Note**: This resource will remove any security rule not defined in your plan file.
+!> **Warning**: This resource will remove any security rule not defined in your plan file.

 For each security rule, there are three styles of profile settings: